joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2013-03-02_haskell-ants-edsl.md

 ---

-In the second term of my master's programme in Computing Science at [Utrecht University][1], I followed (and liked very much) a course called "Advanced Functional Programming".
+In the second term of my master's programme in Computing Science at [Utrecht University][1], I took (and liked very much) a course called "Advanced Functional Programming".
-In this course, we study the theory that underpins the inner workings of functional programming languages (and in particular, Haskell).
+In this course, we studied the theory that underpins functional programming languages (and in particular, Haskell).
 But, theory apart, we also developed a lot of practical assignments, [the largest of which][2] I describe in this post.